AlcoholRehabHelp Logo

 These programs provide 24/7 comprehensive, structured care.
 You'll live in safe, substance-free housing and have access to professional medical monitoring.

 The first step of an inpatient program is detoxification.
-Then behavioral therapy and other services are introduced.
+Then, behavioral therapy and other services come after.
 These programs typically last 30, 60, or 90 days, sometimes longer.

 Most programs help set up your aftercare once you complete the inpatient portion of your treatment.